Aurel300/pecan/content/02-features.md

  2. (optional) the input type, and
  3. (optional) the output type.

 The 1st argument can either be a Haxe expression (usually a block expression), or a function.
-The latter case allows declaring arguments (see [invoking](features-invoking)) and return types (see [states](features-states#return)).
+The latter case allows declaring arguments (see [invoking](features-invoking)) and explicitly annotating return types (see [states](features-states#return)).

-> Note that a non-`Void` return type must be declared explicitly, as it cannot be inferred.
-This may be fixed in later versions of `pecan`.

 Within the code block, these variables and functions are implicitly available: